Canon 5D Mark IV vs Fujifilm X-A3

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the X-A3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Fujifilm X-A3 or vice versa?
 The listing below highlights the relative strengths of the two models.